appium/appium-inspector/docs/session-inspector/index.md

 title: Session Inspector Overview
 ---

-The __Session Inspector__ is the screen shown when connected to a session, and includes the majority of the Inspector's functionality.
+The __Session Inspector__ is the screen shown when connected to a session, and provides the majority of the Inspector's functionality.

 ![Session Inspector](../assets/images/session-inspector.png)